Table of Contents

-One Size Doesn’t Fit all Ukuleles
+One Size Doesn’t Fit All Ukuleles

-The length of a ukulele’s strings varies relying upon the dimensions of the ukulele.
+The length of a ukulele’s strings varies relying on the dimensions of the ukulele.
 Two numbers matter when choosing string: the full size and the scale length, which is the space from the nut to the bridge, or the actual length of string that vibrates whenever you pluck or strum it.

 It’s, therefore, necessary to decide on a set meant for your type of ukulele.
 Listed here are the 4 most common ukulele sizes with their typical scale lengths, and total lengths:

 - Soprano ukulele strings are 21 inches long, for a 13-inch scale length.

 - Concert ukulele strings are 23 inches long, for a 15-inch scale length.

 - Tenor ukulele strings are 26 inches long, for a 17-inch scale length.

 - Baritone ukulele strings are 30 inches long, for a 19-inch scale length.